BoostGSoC18/astronomy/doc/tutorials/coordinate/motion.md

 >**NOTE:** spherical_coslat_differential is the differential longitude with cos(lat) included, latitude and distance.
 This differential is used in all the astronomical coordinate system.

 This classes also provide multiplication and addition operator overload.
-* If you want to add motion stored in differential to a representation class for one instance of time then addition operator can be used
+* To add a differential to representation: `representation + differential`
-* If you want to add motion stored in differential to a representation class for n instance of time then first multiply the differential by n and then add it to the representation.
+* To add differential to representation for N instance: `representation + (differential*N)`

->**Note:** Only corresponding types of representation and differential can be added (in any spherical representation and differential should be in same degree or radian).
+>**Note:** Only corresponding types of representation and differential can be added (in any spherical representation and differential should be in the same degree or radian).
 But spherical_coslat_differential can be added to any spherical representation.

-required heade files to inclue all the differential classes:
+required header files to inclue all the differential classes:

 ```c++
 #include <boost/astronomy/coordinate/coordinate.hpp>